The-Programming-Foundation/x-variable/Readme.md

 ## x-variable

 x-variable is based on v86 which emulates an x86-compatible CPU and hardware.
-Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance.
+Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance. x-variables empowers the interactive experiences of The Programming Foundation's Learn.
 Here's a list of emulated hardware:

 - An x86-compatible CPU.
 The instruction set is around Pentium III level, including full SSE2 support.
 Some features are missing, in particular: